Quarkten/Stock_Strategy/README.md

 # New: Configuration Details

+Provider selection and fallbacks:
+- Primary provider is chosen by config or environment.
+If the chosen provider fails (e.g., Polygon “Unknown API Key”), DataFetcher automatically falls back to Alpaca, then Finnhub.
+- Start/end handling is normalized.
+Even if a provider doesn’t accept start/end, the backtester slices the loaded data locally to the requested date range.

+Known provider nuances:
+- Polygon: Requires a valid REST API key; S3 flatfiles credentials will not work for the REST client.
+- Alpaca: Intraday endpoints require ISO datetime; this project normalizes string dates (YYYYMMDD) for you.
+- Finnhub: Accepts start/end and converts them to epoch internally in this project.

 - Runtime settings: [config/config.yaml](config/config.yaml)
   - Adjust risk parameters, timeframes, data providers, and feature toggles.
 - Secrets/credentials: [config/secrets.yaml](config/secrets.yaml)